 The Terminal Sale Agreement and related documentation provides that the Company is required to secure an approved remediation plan and to remediate contamination caused by a leak in 1994 from a storage tank at the Terminal.
-At December 31, 2020, the Company's accrual for the remaining cost of remediation was \$490,000 of which \$95,000 is expected to be incurred in 2021.
-On March 9, 2021, the Company commenced operation of the remediation system.
+At December 31, 2021, the Company's accrual for the remaining cost of remediation was \$358,000 of which \$87,000 is expected to be incurred in 2022.
 The Terminal Sale Agreement also contained a cost sharing provision for a breasting dolphin whereby any costs incurred in connection with the construction of the breasting dolphin in excess of the initial estimate of \$1,040,000 would be borne equally by Sprague and the Company subject to certain limitations, including, in the Company's opinion, a 20% cap on the increase from the initial estimate subject to the sharing arrangement.
-In November 2019, the Company received a demand letter from Sprague asserting that they were owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,008) in excess of \$1,040,000.
+In November 2019, the Company received a demand letter from Sprague asserting that it was owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,008) in excess of \$1,040,000.
 The Company asserts that its obligation cannot exceed \$104,000.
-See Note 7, "Discontinued operations and environmental incident" in the accompanying Consolidated Financial Statements.
-The Company and Sprague have agreed to engage in mediation with respect to Sprague's claim.
-The mediation is currently scheduled for late April 2021.
+On June 17, 2021 the Company and Sprague met with a mediator to review Sprague's claim.
+Mediation was unsuccessful and on July 15, 2021, Sprague commenced an action against the Company in the Rhode Island Superior Court seeking monetary damages of \$427,000, interest and attorney's fees.
+The Company intends to vigorously defend against the claims being asserted by Sprague.
+See Note 8, "Discontinued operations and environmental incident" in the accompanying Consolidated Financial Statements.

-In 2020, the Company declared and paid dividends of \$1,386,000 or \$0.21 per share.
+In 2021, the Company declared and paid dividends of \$1,848,000 or \$0.28 per share.